-Apparitions of Mary have appeared before six children since 1981 in this Adriatic town and made the town a popular pilgrimage destination.
+Apparitions of Mary have appeared before six children since 1981 in this Adriatic town and made the town a popular destination for pilgrimages in Europe.
 The site annually attracts one million people, some of whom have witnessed visions in the sky including hearts and crosses around the sun.
 This once tumultuous region now has enjoyed an economic boom, thanks in part to religious tourism.
 More than 1,000 hotel and hostel beds are available.

 10. Assisi, Italy

-Said to be the third largest Catholic pilgrimage site in the world, Jasna Göra Monastery in Częstochowa, Poland, depicts a famous shrine of the Virgin Mary.
+Said to be the third largest Catholic pilgrimage site in the world and site of one of the most popular pilgrimages in Europe, Jasna Góra Monastery in Częstochowa, Poland, depicts a famous shrine of the Virgin Mary.
 Pilgrims from around the world come to gaze upon the Black Madonna of Częstochowa image that has been recognized by many as a revered icon, such as Pope Clement XI who designated the image a Canonical Coronation through the Vatican Chapter.

 Tracked by the National Heritage Board of Poland, the site has also been one of the country’s National Historic Monuments since 1994.

-Pilgrims have been visiting the site since the Middle Ages, and approximately 3.2 million worshippers from 80 different countries around the world have come to worship this magnificent shrine.
+Pilgrims have been visiting the site since the Middle Ages, and approximately 4.5 million worshippers from 80 different countries come to worship this magnificent shrine each year.

 12. Great St. Bernard Pass, Switzerland

-Only open for four months out of the year from July through October, Great St. Bernard Pass is the third highest road pass in Switzerland, connecting Martigny to the Aosta Valley in Italy.
+Only open for five months out of the year from June through October, Great St. Bernard Pass is the third highest road pass in Switzerland, connecting Martigny to the Aosta Valley in Italy.

 The legendary Great St. Bernard Hospice was historically run by Augustinian monks at the beginning of the Middle Ages.
 The shelter symbolizes the generosity and friendliness shown by monks to travelers for centuries, and later became famous for its use of St. Bernard dogs in rescue operations.